Founder’s guide: How to Reduce Software Development Cost

 4. Use the Global Shoring Model

 Gone are the days when going full offshore was considered the model to reduce the software development cost.
-Founders and product managers have realized that the numbers initially look low when starting to work with an offshore development company since their labor rates are low.
-Based on research and experiences, offshore development takes longer, design experiences are not done right which increases the cost by spending more money on enhancement.
-There is always a communication gap, time zone gap, and cultural gap, which makes clients spend more time explaining the vision and still not get it right.
-Founders have learned the lesson that going offshore fully doesn’t work.
+Founders and product managers have learnt the hard way that offshore model end up costing more in the long term.
+Based on research and experiences, offshore development suffers with many issues like communication gap, poor design, scope creep and poor project management.
+There is a cultural gap as well, which makes clients spend more time explaining the vision and still not get it right.

 Does going full onshore work?
 Not if you don’t have deep pockets.
-It cost a lot working onshore and many times you may not find the right resources.
+It cost 5X more working onshore, additionally its hard to find the resources even if you have the money.
 So what is the solution?
-A model that has evolved for founders is using a global shoring model.
+Solution to this problem is global shoring model.
 In this engagement model, the senior team is onshore and the rest is offshore.
 The senior team includes Project Manager, Tech Lead and UX designers and developers and testers are offshore.

 - This model brings the best of both the places, the client always communicates with the onshore team, which is always easy due to the same timezone and culture.